Spirituality

 Dharma (Righteousness): Dharma refers to the moral and ethical duties that sustain human life and the universe.
 It’s about living in harmony with the laws of nature and society.

 Karma (Action and Consequence): Karma is the principle of cause and effect, where every action has consequences.
-Good deeds lead to positive outcomes, while bad deeds result in negative repercussions.
+Good deeds lead to positive outcomes, while bad deeds lead to negative repercussions.

-Samsara (Cycle of Rebirth): Samsara is the cycle of birth, death, and rebirth.
+Samsara (Cycle of Rebirth): Samsara is a cycle of birth, death, and rebirth.
 According to Sanatana Dharma, souls are reborn until they achieve Moksha or liberation.

 Moksha (Liberation): Moksha is the ultimate goal of life in Sanatana Dharma.
 It’s the liberation from the cycle of Samsara and the realization of the self’s unity with the divine.